-Today’s project is a super easy one, you can have it done within minutes and there’s no need to have fancy tools.
+Today’s project is a super easy diy, you can have it done within minutes and there’s no need to have fancy tools.
 It can also be very low budget if you have most supplies at home.
 I only had to buy cheap embroidery hoops (just for some ornaments I didn’t need fancy ones).

 Now that I’m done, I think I should have made more of these I just LOVE how they look!
 I made 2 types of embroidery hoop ornaments.
 These ones with Buffalo plaid fabric and others with a painted monogram.
 I just love them.

 Embroidery hoops and frames are tools used to keep the fabric taut while working embroidery or other forms of needlework but they have got a lot of popularity for other fun crafts besides embroideries such as wreaths, wall arts, ornaments, and much more.